Hear the original spoken revelation:

 If it is a physical place, in your mind’s eye you can walk around it or walk through it and just observe it according to your memory of it, but without thinking or decision making on your part.

 Then there is seeing something you are unfamiliar with, perhaps focusing on a country or a city far away.
 Perhaps something is occurring there that is a great change or a great difficulty.
 You can focus on this using the same skills, except that you cannot imagine it because you are not familiar with it physically.
-But you bring the idea of it in your mind, and you sit quietly, practicing inner listening in a quiet environment.
+But you bring the idea of it into your mind, and you sit quietly, practicing inner listening in a quiet environment.

 As always when you are practicing in this manner, it is not just to get something from your subject of focus.
 It is to develop the skills of listening.